-- 1. Declares that, by entering into or maintaining in force, despite the renegotiation of the air transport agreement of 29 March 1949 and the protocol of 12 May 1980 between the Republic of Finland and the United States of America, international commitments with the United States of America - concerning air fares and rates charged by carriers designated by the United States of America on intra-Community routes, - -- concerning computerised reservation systems offered for use or used in Finnish territory, and - recognising the United States of America as having the right to prohibit or revoke the exercise of traffic rights in cases where air carriers designated by the Republic of Finland are not owned by the latter or by Finnish nationals, the Republic of Finland has failed to fulfil its obligations under Article 5 of the EC Treaty (now Article 10 EC) and Article 52 of the EC Treaty (now, after amendment, Article 43 EC) and under Council Regulation (EEC) No 2409/92 of 23 July 1992 on fares and rates for air services and Council Regulation (EEC) No 2299/89 of 24 July 1989 on a code of conduct for computerised reservation systems, as amended by Council Regulation (EEC) No 3089/93 of 29 October 1993;
+and the United States of America of 16 March 1989, international

+- concerning air fares and rates charged by carriers designated by the United States of America on intra-Community routes, - concerning computerised reservation systems offered for use or used in Austrian territory, and - recognising the United States of America as having the right to withdraw, suspend or limit traffic rights in cases where air carriers designated by the Republic of Austria are not owned by the latter or by Austrian nationals, the Republic of Austria has failed to fulfil its obligations under Article 5 of the EC Treaty (now Article 10 EC) and Article 52 of the EC Treaty (now, after amendment, Article 43 EC) and under Council Regulation (EEC) No 2409/92 of 23 July 1992 on fares and rates for air services and Council Regulation (EEC) No 2299/89 of 24 July 1989 on a code of conduct for computerised reservation systems, as amended by Council Regulation (EEC) No 3089/93 of 29 October 1993;

-- 2. Dismisses the remainder of the application; - 3.
-Orders the Republic of Finland to pay the costs; - 4.
+2. Dismisses the remainder of the application;

+- 3. Orders the Republic of Austria to pay the costs; - 4.
 Orders the Kingdom of the Netherlands to bear its own costs.

 Puissochet Schintgen Gulmann

 Edward La Pergola Jann

 Skouris Macken Colneric

-von Bahr Cunha Rodrigues
+von Bahr Cunh a Rodrigues